Archfx/rv32firmware/README.md

 ```

-Although we have multiple objects like different c programms multiple assembly programms, we need to compile them to a one single program.
-For that we need to have a linker script.
+Although we have multiple objects like different c programs multiple assembly programs, we need to compile them into one single program.
+For that, we need to have a linker script.

 sample memory map
 ```c